nodesource/ah-collector/README.md

   *        The hook is init, before, after or destroy.
   *        The uid, type, triggerId are activity information.
   *        The resource is provided only during 'init' or if it was captured.
+   * @param {function} processStack allows overriding the function used to process the stacks
+   *        when `activityCollector.processStacks` is called
   */

 /**